 If people can't see a difference between District 7 now and 16 years ago, Reid said, "Then they have blinders on."

 But as the incumbent, Reid also has to answer for problems facing the district, including stretches of foreclosed homes, blighted property, illegal dumping, drug-dealing gangs and violence.
-He also backed
+He also backed a recent controversial decision to shut down sections of the City Hall chambers.
+The city administrator imposed a shutout in order to keep large, angry crowds from overwhelming council meetings, which happened on several occasions in the past year.

 In addition, Reid and his fellow council members were slow in making banks responsible for the upkeep of blighted foreclosed properties and has shown a pattern of uninformed decisions.
 Reid said the council relies on staff for information.
 The Oakland City Council jobs are "supposed to be part-time," he said, adding that he works full-time hours.
 His efforts to improve public safety through opposing curfews, anti-loitering ordinances and gang injunctions, Reid said, were hindered by his fellow council members.